Injury Prevention in Australian Childcare: A Guide to Keeping Children Safe and Healthy

 • Ensure that windows and doors are securely locked to prevent accidental falls.

-• Maintain appropriate staff-to-child ratios to ensure adequate supervision2.
+• Maintain appropriate staff-to-child ratios to ensure adequate supervision.

 • Provide age-appropriate activities and equipment to match the developmental stage of each child.